ilswh/play-in-python/README.md

 Play in Python presents the option to play hangman with a theme.
 The theme is emotions.
 My hope is that it will be a tool to explore and become more aware of emotions of others and self.
-My target audience is mainly human beings on the autism spectrum.
+My target audience is mainly kids on the autism spectrum.
 It will be useful for these humans because it emotional understanding is usually not a granted knowledge for us.
+And during frustration they can play this game and let go a bit of the not so nice frustration and perhaps gain some understanding of what's happening inside them.

 https://ui.dev/amiresponsive?url=https://play-in-python-5451a263c67c.herokuapp.com